Introduction

 2. Define the metrics

-Once you have defined the goals and created a roadmap to ensure effectiveness, you need to define how you are going to measure the team’s performance to evaluate the process efficiency.
+Once you have defined the goals and created a roadmap to ensure effectiveness, you need to define how you will measure the team’s performance to evaluate process efficiency.
 The higher efficiency also indicates the effectiveness of your business plan.

-Identify the business metrics and key performance indicators (KPIs) you are going to measure.
-Keep in mind every industry has its own set of business metrics and KPIs.
-You need to identify the relatable business metrics so that the result of data points leads you up to the set goals.
+Identify the business metrics and key performance indicators (KPIs) you will measure.
+Keep in mind that every industry has its own set of business metrics and KPIs.
+You need to identify the relatable business metrics so that the result of data points leads you to the set goals.

-The right KPIs with analytics help you understand the impact of the work your team is doing and identify areas for improvement so that resources are used effectively.
+The right KPIs, supported by analytics, help you understand the impact of your team’s work and identify areas for improvement, so resources are used effectively.

 3. Utilize technology to implement effectiveness and efficiency